Wild Rice Ham Salad

-Wild rice is native to the Midwest, so this recipe is perfect for our area.
-We eat this cold or warmed just enough to soften the cheese and further blend the flavors.
-It can be served as a main dish or as a accompaniment to chicken or turkey.
+Wild rice is native to the Midwest, so this dish is popular in our area.
+We eat it cold or warm it up just enough to soften the cheese and blend the flavors a little more.
+Serve it as the main event or even as a side for chicken or turkey. —Kathi Saari, Ames, Iowa

 - 1 cup uncooked wild rice